Red Sox vs. Twins Player Props Betting Odds

-Player props are available for Carlos Correa and Alex Verdugo, among others, when the Minnesota Twins host the Boston Red Sox at Target Field on Monday at 7:40 PM ET.
+Player prop betting options for Carlos Correa, Alex Verdugo and others are available in the Minnesota Twins-Boston Red Sox matchup at Target Field on Tuesday, starting at 7:40 PM ET.

 Bet on this matchup or its props with BetMGM!